adamggrim/textwarp/README.md

 3. **Paste text from the clipboard**

     `textwarp` will copy the modified text to the clipboard: `theMindIsItsOwnPlace`.
-Paste to your desired location.
+Paste to view the mosified text.

 4. **Continue or exit**